The Poor Traveler Itinerary Blog

 What does the last item mean?
 Well, in a nutshell, tourists with no steady source of income in the Philippines and no benefactors who appear to have a different reason for traveling other than for leisure are more likely to be offloaded.
 So if in case you are subjected to a secondary inspection, you would want to have the following with you:

-• If you’re a freelancer, you should still have an ITR.
-If your clients pay it for you, you may ask for a copy from the client.
+• If you’re a freelancer, ITR.
+If your clients pay taxes for you, you may ask for a copy of ITR from the client.
 You may also ask your client to produce a document that would certify that they have hired you and the details of the project/contract.

-• If you’re tax-exempt, you should still have an ITR.
+• If you’re tax-exempt, ITR.
 Since 2018, workers earning below P250,000 a year (P21,000 a month) are exempted from paying income taxes.
 But that doesn’t mean it exempts you from having an ITR.
 If you’re an employee, you can still get a copy of your ITR from your employer even if you’re tax-exempt.

 I always have a copy of both my ITR and a “Certificate of Employment” from my clients to be safe.